 Both ways of communication have their own advantages and disadvantages but choosing the right one depends completely on your usecase and business / technical requirements.
 But why is this relevant?
 Because your choice has many implications and every time you think of a new microservice the question whether to choose for synchronous or asynchronous communication pops up.
 Without realizing we’re making the choice for the appropriate communication style constantly during our daily work.
 For example, if you want to contact a colleague or team member to ask a question, which communication method do you prefer?
 Do you need immediate assistance and prefer a phone call, which is obviously synchronous because someone directly needs to respond on your phone call?
 Or do you prefer an asynchronous method like email or your favorite collaboration tool in the office, because you don’t need immediate response and waiting for an answer is possible?
 Just like in normal life, the same applies to system to system communication.
 If your request is urgent and you need a direct response, synchronous communication is needed.
 In almost all other cases asynchronous communication is more suitable, because there is no urgency and no need for a direct response.

-In a microservices architecture systems/applications/services constantly exchange information with each other.
-Designing a new microservice inevitability leads to the question which communication style should be chosen.
-Nowadays there is much focus on synchronous communication as the only way to go in a microservices architecture.
-It almost looks like microservices and synchronous communication styles like REST/HTTP/RPC are synonyms, but truly there is more than that.
-Asynchronous communication is still mainly the way to go if data/information is not immediately needed in a microservices landscape and in many cases this best practice applies.
+In a microservice architecture systems/applications/services constantly exchange information with each other.
+Designing a new microservice or microservice architecture inevitability leads to the question which communication style should be chosen.
+Nowadays there is much focus on synchronous communication as the only way to go in a microservice architecture.
+It almost looks like microservices and synchronous communication styles like REST/HTTP/RPC are synonyms, but actually there is more than that.
+Asynchronous communication is still mainly the way to go if data/information is not immediately needed in a microservice architecture and in many cases this best practice applies.
 See this blog for further explanation and nice examples.

 Enterprise integration patterns

-Combining synchronous and asynchronous communication within a microservices architecture leads to better results than using strictly one type of communication.
+Combining synchronous and asynchronous communication within a microservice architecture leads to better results than using strictly one type of communication.
 Therefore I would like to guide you to the world of enterprise integration patterns.
 This excellent resource gives an overview of many best practices and more than 65 integration patterns, collected from integration practices in real projects.
-Some of the patterns are useful in many cases, but also explicitly fit in microservices architectures so I highlighted them in the table below:
+Some of the patterns are useful in many cases, but also explicitly fit in a microservice architecture, so I highlighted them in the table below: